Arabic Invoice OCR: Extract Data to Excel or JSON

 Saudi invoice OCR adds useful field-context examples because tax details are prominent on many Arabic or bilingual invoices.
 Seller VAT registration numbers, commercial registration references, buyer details, taxable amounts, VAT totals, and invoice totals all need stable column names.
 For wider background on the fields businesses expect to see, Saudi Arabia VAT invoice requirements are a helpful reference point, but this article is about extraction quality rather than legal compliance.

 QR and e-invoicing metadata reinforce the same point.
 The ZATCA e-invoicing implementation resolution says simplified electronic invoice QR codes must contain the seller's name, seller VAT registration number, timestamp, invoice total with VAT, and VAT total.
-For extraction, the practical lesson is that those data points should be captured as reviewable fields, not left buried in raw text or image metadata.
+For a practitioner-facing breakdown of those fields and the broader phased rollout, see the ZATCA FATOORAH e-invoicing requirements.
+For extraction, the lesson is that those data points should be captured as reviewable fields, not left buried in raw text or image metadata.

 Line-item tables are the clearest test of output quality